karunakarrao/DevOps/Docker/Docker-notes.md

 	$ docker-compose pull	--> Pulls images for services.
 	$ docker-compose up -d	--> Starts the services in the background.

- 	$ docker-compose -f my-compose.yaml up	--> to bringup the custom named docker-compose file
+ 	$ docker-compose -f my-compose.yaml up -d	--> to bringup the custom named docker-compose file
    	$ docker-compose -f my-compose.yaml logs -f web	--> to view the logs like 'tail' command

 there are 2 versions in docker-compose file, mention the version details in "" like "2" or "3".